jesse-ai/docs/docs/livetrade.md

 Now you can successfully run live sessions by running `jesse live`.
 You can also run trades with paper money by running `jesse paper`.

+## Terminating the session

+To terminate the session, if you are on Linux or macOS, press `CTRL` + `c` and it'll terminate it in a few seconds.
+On Windows, unfortunately, that doesn't work.
+With some keyboards, you can press the `break` key and it'll do the same.
+If you don't, just close the CMD app.
+It's not clean, but it'll do.
+Remember that you're not supposed to run production sessions from your local.
+It is highly recommended to use a VPS to run your sessions.

+## Debug mode

 If you need more detailed logs, run them with the `--debug` flag:
 ```
 jesse live --debug
 ```

+## The terminal app
+The app that you use to run the live session from matters.
+For example, PyCharm's built-in terminal is not interactive and live trade doesn't work in it.

+If you're on macOS or Linux, the built-in terminal apps are fine.
+On Windows, we tested the built-in CMD and it works fine.